@Command

 @Command('dosomething', BanSchema)

-// concise, strongly typed command
+// concise, strongly typed command with named validation

 }